Adam-Alive/london-outdoor-sculpture/README.md

 Design and colour should enhance, not distract, so I wanted to adopt a clean and simple design with a primarily white background, and colour for the header and footer, thus allowing the images to be the focus.

-The themes of 'outdoor' and 'sculpture' inspired the ideas of 'green' and 'stone' so I explored shades of green and decided for a subtle matte green.
-Black and orange were adopted for the Nav Bar icons
+The themes of 'outdoor' and 'sculpture' inspired the ideas of 'green' and 'stone' so I explored shades of green and decided for a subtle matte.
+Black and orange were adopted for the Nav Bar icons to contrast with the green for reasons of aesthetics and accessibility.

 I used the [W3 RGB](https://www.w3schools.com/colors/colors_rgb.asp) calculator to select colours, and their use is summarised below: